Our Upcoming Races

 Melissa H. - 3:00 pacer

 Melissa started running on Mother's Day 2012, and hasn't looked back since.
 Melissa runs long on Saturday mornings, changing locations throughout the city, and always enjoys a good cup of coffee afterwards.
-She cross trains several days a week, and really enjoys yoga and the stretching it offers.
-Since starting to run she has completed 20 half marathons, and countless shorter distance races.
+She cross trains several days a week, and really enjoys yoga.
+Since starting to run she has completed 24 half marathons, and countless shorter distance races.
 She is an active member of KC Express, and a Half Fanatic (#4222).
 Look for her at local races and be sure to say hello.

 Melissa is a wife and mother to two young boys.
-Be prepared to chat the 13.1 miles, listen to her sing (badly), and discuss the latest and great tv show or movie.
+Be prepared to chat the 13.1 miles, listen to her sing (badly), and discuss the latest and greatest tv shows or movies.
 Melissa looks forward to helping you push to reach your goals and get you across the finish line!

 Half Marathon PR: 2:18:12